parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ## Call Contract

-Call the method except the view method of the contract, return the transaction hash if the request is successful.
+Call the method except the view method of the contract;
+return the transaction hash if the request is successful.

 ### Params